Thin Lizzy: Thunder and Lightning

-Post-Thin Lizzy projects and tributes (1985–1996)
+Post-Thin Lizzy projects, Lynott's death, and tributes (1985–1996)

 Before the end of 1983, Lynott formed a new band called Grand Slam, but they were never able to secure a contract with a record company and split by the beginning of 1985.
 Sykes and Downey initially agreed to be a part of the band, but Sykes joined Whitesnake and Downey also changed his mind.
 Lynott began to focus more on his solo career and enjoyed a No. 5 hit single "Out in the Fields" with Gary Moore in May 1985.
-The song, composed by Moore, was taken from his solo album Run for Cover featuring various contributions from Lynott.
+The song was composed by Moore and was taken from his solo album Run for Cover, which featured various contributions from Lynott.
 Lynott's solo efforts did not fare so well, and his last single, "Nineteen", only reached No. 76 in the UK.

 Before his death, Lynott was planning a third solo album, and had spoken to Downey about a possible reformation of Thin Lizzy around March 1986, possibly with Gorham and Sykes, and had booked studio time for January of that year.
 "Phil asked Brian Downey and I to re-form Thin Lizzy and we both agreed," recalled guitarist Robin George, on whose album Dangerous Music Lynott had played.
 "We made some recordings in the studio in his back garden in the house at Kew during December [1985].
 It went absolutely great… Unfortunately, the cassette of our material failed to resurface after his death.
 It was the only copy.
 It was such a shame as Phil was vibed up about the new Lizzy."
 Lynott died in hospital in Salisbury, Wiltshire, on 4 January 1986, aged 36, having suffered from internal abscesses, pneumonia and septicaemia, brought on by his drug dependency, which led to multiple organ failure.

 On 17 May, Thin Lizzy reformed for the Self Aid concert, with a line-up of Gary Moore, Downey, Gorham, Wharton and Bob Daisley on bass.
 Bob Geldof and Moore handled most lead vocals, though various singers got onstage for "Whiskey in the Jar".
 A compilation album, Soldier of Fortune, was released in 1987, and also that year, the "Vibe for Philo" tribute concert in Lynott's memory was organised by Dublin DJ and promoter Smiley Bolger, which continues on an annual basis on the anniversary of Lynott's death.